 Here’s what you’ll need…

 I like using a spider because it makes it easier to scoop the gnocchi out of the boiling water without having to dump the pot into a strainer.
+You can use a slotted spoon as well.
 This can potentially damage the delicate gnocchis.
 A slotted spoon will also do the trick!

 If you’ve never made gnocchi before fear not!
 It’s a lot easier than it seems.